-From the turn of the century to the Second World War, Coney Island, NY was considered the city's playground.
-Years of neglect followed, but the arrival of the Luna Park amusement park restored the area’s lively nature.
-Today, hundreds of thousands of people visit what has become one of the top New York beaches that offers a range of excellent things to do in summer.
-From movie nights to concerts and the wild Mermaid Parade, there’s something for everyone.
-The summer destination is one of the best day trips from NYC.
-When you go, visit Nathan’s Famous hot dog stand for a bite, attend a crazy Coney Island Cyclone game and check out New York’s only aquarium.
+The city's playground, Coney Island, NY, has been the center of seaside amusement since before the turn of the 20th century and over the years, it has been romanticized in film and music—beloved for its exciting rides and wacky attractions for children and the nostalgic memories it brings to adults.
+It saw years of neglect, sure, but the arrival of the Luna Park amusement park restored the area’s lively nature.
+Today, hundreds of thousands of people visit what has become one of the top New York beaches offering a range of fun things to do in summer.
+From movie nights to concerts and the wild Mermaid Parade, there’s truly an activity for everyone.
+The summer destination is one of the best day trips from NYC, so when you go, hit must-visit stops like Nathan’s Famous hot dog stand for a bite, attend a crazy Coney Island Cyclone game and check out New York City's only aquarium.

 RECOMMENDED: Full guide to things to do outside in NYC